mudulo/retro-youtube-filter/README.md

 - Click *This Firefox* > *Load Temporary Add-On*
 - Browse to the extension folder and select `manifest.json`
 - Click *Reload* after making any code changes
+- Reload the Youtube page if already active to see it in action

 ### Chrome

 - Clone or download this repository
 - Go to `chrome://extensions` (type in the address bar)
 - Click "Load Unpacked" and select the extension folder
+- Reload the Youtube page if already active to see it in action

 ## Functionality